HITARTH-GOHEL15/Glitchcore/README.md

-# GLitchcore - A more than Gaming Info App
+# Glitchcore - A more than Gaming Info App

 **Glitchcore** is a Android App built using Kotlin , Jetpack compose.
 It lets users view and search game Detailed Info , trailer , current strams , ratings , required platforms , tags , can search or view game Article in detail and platforms , genres , upcoming catogary wise game list using the powerful "RAWG API" , "Youtube Data API V3" , "News API".
 Built with modern technologies like Jetpack compose, ktor , MVVM, koin, and firebase, the app is designed to be clean, modular, and scalable, acrooss Android.